-Academic Year Cycle Plan Activities Assessment Activities 2012-13 Transition from prior year plan; initiation of new planning cycle Transition: Complete Original Planning Cycle; Conduct Master Planning: Create Master Plan with Goals Assess and improve planning process 2013-14 Current Cycle: Year One Create Strategic Plan containing Strategic Objectives to support Master Plan Goals; develop and implement Action Steps Assess Progress on Objectives; Assess and improve planning process 2014-15 Current Cycle: Year Two Assess status of Strategic Plan and Objectives; continue implementation of Action Steps Assess and improve planning process 2015-16 Current Cycle: Year Three Mid-term Review of Master Plan Goals: Assess status of Master Plan Goals, Strategic Plan and Objectives; adjust Strategic Plan and Objectives as needed Assess and improve planning process 2016-17 Current Cycle: Year Four Assess status of Strategic Plan and Objectives; continue implementation of Action Steps Assess and improve planning process 2017-18 Current Cycle: Year Five Assess status of Strategic Plan and Objectives; continue implementation of Action Steps Assess and improve planning process 2018-19 Current Cycle: Year Six Master Planning Year: Assess and modify Master Plan for the next 6-year cycle Assess and improve planning process
+Academic Year Cycle Plan Activities 2012-13 Transition from prior year plan; initiation of new planning cycle Transition: Complete Original Planning Cycle; Conduct Master Planning: Create Master Plan with Goals; Process Evaluation and Improvement 2013-14 Current Cycle: Year One Create Strategic Plan containing Strategic Objectives to support Master Plan Goals; develop and implement Action Steps; Process Evaluation and Improvement 2014-15 Current Cycle: Year Two Assess status of Strategic Plan and Objectives; continue implementation of Action Steps; Process Evaluation and Improvement 2015-16 Current Cycle: Year Three Mid-term Review of Master Plan Goals: Assess status of Master Plan Goals, Strategic Plan and Objectives; adjust Strategic Plan and Objectives as needed; Process Evaluation and Improvement 2016-17 Current Cycle: Year Four Assess status of Strategic Plan and Objectives; continue implementation of Action Steps; Process Evaluation and Improvement 2017-18 Current Cycle: Year Five Assess status of Strategic Plan and Objectives; continue implementation of Action Steps; Process Evaluation and Improvement 2018-19 Current Cycle: Year Six Master Planning Year: Assess and modify Master Plan for the next 6-year cycle; Process Evaluation and Improvement

 The Board of Trustees approved the Transition Plan and Revised Planning Cycle Timeline on August 9, 2012 during its Board Strategic Planning Session - Part Two (D3-03).
-Subsequently, a District-wide Planning Manual was developed to guide and document the planning process (D3-04).
+Subsequently, a VCCCD Integrated Planning Manual was developed to guide and document the planning process (D3-04).

 To assess effectiveness of the District and its Colleges, VCCCD created a district-wide Institutional Effectiveness Report that delineates the outcomes for corresponding annual Board Goals (D3-05).
-The Institutional Effectiveness Report provides three years of data for trend analysis and comparisons.
-The first report was presented at the June 28, 2012 Board Strategic Planning Session - Part One; the report will be presented annually and institutionalized as a component of the standard assessment measure.
-The Board also assessed and made plans to improve its current district-wide planning at the June and August Strategic Planning Sessions, taking deliberate steps to reach the level of sustainable continuous quality improvement in integrated strategic planning.
+The district-wide Institutional Effectiveness Report provides three years of data for trend analysis and comparisons.
+The first report was presented at the June 28, 2012 Board Planning Session; the report will be presented annually and institutionalized as a component of the standard assessment measure.
+The Board also assessed and made plans to improve its current district-wide planning at the June and August 2012 Planning Sessions, taking deliberate steps to reach the level of sustainable continuous quality improvement in integrated strategic planning.

-To assess its decision-making processes, the District, through Consultation Council, reviewed and revised the Participatory Governance Handbook and substantially revised the deliberation and consultation process.
-The resulting structure, as documented in the Handbook under the "Advisory and Recommendation Pathways," ensures that the deliberation, recommendation, and decision-making process are appropriate and functional (D3-06).
-The Consultation Council review process and activities related to revising the Participatory Governance Handbook and development of the Advisory and Recommendation Pathways (D3-07) included and yielded the following results:
+To assess its decision-making processes, the District, through the Consultation Council, reviewed and revised the Participatory Governance Handbook and substantially revised the deliberation and consultation process.
+The resulting structure, as documented in the Handbook under the "VCCCD Governance: Advisory and Recommendation Pathways," ensures that the deliberation, recommendation, and decision-making process is appropriate and functional (D3-06).
+The Consultation Council review process and activities related to revising the Participatory Governance Handbook and development of the "VCCCD Governance: Advisory and Recommendation Pathways," ensures that the deliberation, recommendation Council review process and activities related to revising the Participatory Governance Handbook and development of the "VCCCD Governance: Advisory and Recommendation Pathways" (D3-07) included and yielded the following results: